Your organisation can make a big difference when it comes to healthy eating!

 - If you have vending machines in your organisation, you can complete an online vending machine assessment.

 - If your organisation provides catering or has a retail food outlet, assess your menu using FoodChecker.
+Use our counting guide to understand how to count food and drink items when doing a retail outlet menu assessment in FoodChecker.

 For clarification of any of the above points contact the Healthy Eating Advisory Service on 1300 22 52 88 or email us.